A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 An owner/operator of the complex can act as grower, grocer and chef, managing an operation that spans purchasing, production and retailing focused on fresh foods.
 Each employee in the complex can alternate among growing, preparing and serving food in response to ongoing customer demands.
 Employees have the opportunity to shift throughout the day among tasks, developing a wider range of skills than they do in conventional food businesses.
 In this work environment, restaurant service can be included in the price of the meal, eliminating tipping.
 And because food production is community oriented, customer feedback from the grocer, restaurant and institutions can readily alter the food varieties offered.

 In winter as well as summer, fresh foods flow through the network with no intermediaries.
-Food is delivered the same day it is harvested, directly to the complex with minimal handling and packing.
+Food is delivered the same day it is harvested, directly to the complex with minimal handling, reusable and biodegradable packaging, and no plastic.
 Supply and demand are closely joined, with little storage of food.
 Shortage and waste are minimized, with grocer and restaurant sharing supplies to meet demand without excessive order amounts.
 Farming and eating are brought together to blend the best traditions with capabilities that continually expand through technology.
 The system offers a path to better food for consumers as well as new opportunity for farmers, processors, grocers and chefs.

 At the complex, consumers are intimately connected to good food in ways not offered by traditional grocers and restaurants.
 They see the farmer, grocer and chef as one.
 They taste the results of having production and processing close to the restaurant and grocer.
 They will understand the nutritional value of accessing local foods of wide variety every day of the year.
 They will appreciate the direct educational experience offered by such a food system, be drawn to it, and realize the benefits of it.
 These are all reasons the system can enter the mainstream of business volume at competitive pricing for the general population.